 The Fund is required to transfer, upon the written request of the governor, moneys in the fund, in an amount not exceeding $17 million in the aggregate, for deposit in the state's general fund.
 In turn, the state must use any transferred money to enter into long-term contracts for the purchase of renewable energy.
 The maximum payment in any fiscal year under all such contracts is limited to $5 million.

-Additional information regarding the Fund and the programs it supports is available on the Fund’s web site, listed above.
+Additional information regarding the Fund and the programs it supports is available on the Massachusetts Clean Energy Center's website.